VERSUS · 2026

 Full answer

-Kronos is the better default for gig workers and freelancers who want pay advances, high-yield savings, crypto trading, and a cashback debit card in one app.
+Kronos is the better default for gig workers and freelancers who want high-yield savings, crypto trading, gig earnings tracking, and a cashback debit card in one app.
 Cash App is purpose-built for P2P + BTC and works best when that is your primary use case.

 Frequently asked